buyakaa13/phone-contact/README.md

 * The submission deadline is on Wednesday at 9:00 PM.
 Students are expected to submit a screen recorded video that demonstrate the project features, and how to use the system.
 Do not show or explain your code patterns.
 Please send me the video URL via a message on Teams.
 I might invite you to a meeting after the final exam to discuss your project if needed.
 * It's advised that you submit your code on Wednesday morning, and prepare for your final exam.
 * Your final exam will be on Thursday, from 10:00 AM to 12:00 PM, in the M115 classroom.
 Time management is key, finish your project early to allow time for exam preparation.

-Good luck, and happy coding!

-_Code Honor Submission Policy: Remember to respect the code honor submission policy.
-All written code must be original.
-You may not share any part of your code with other students.
-Code duplications will results to receiving NC for the final project.
-Presenting any code as one’s own work when it came from another source is plagiarism, which includes any matching patterns and code snippets, and will affect your grade.
-The use of AI is not permitted in this assignment.
-For more details, check the full course policies in the syllabus._